Vibe Code Cleanup Cost: What You'll Actually Pay to Fix AI-Generated Code (2026)

 Handle Yourself (Free to Low Cost)

-- Enabling RLS on Supabase tables: This is a configuration change.
-If you built the app, you can turn this on.
+- Enabling RLS on Supabase tables: Configuration change.
+If you built the app, you can toggle this on and add basic policies.

 - Moving secrets to environment variables: Find hardcoded keys, move them to

-.env.local, add.envto.gitignore. - Adding basic input sanitization: Libraries like DOMPurify handle the heavy lifting.
+.env.local, add.envto.gitignore.
+Check our security vulnerabilities fix guide for the step-by-step process. - Adding basic input sanitization: Libraries like DOMPurify handle the heavy lifting.
+Installation is one command, implementation is wrapping your render calls.

-- Fixing exposed error messages: Wrap your try/catch blocks to return generic messages instead of raw errors.
+- Fixing exposed error messages: Wrap your try/catch blocks to return generic messages.
+Log the detailed error server-side.

-- Running automated scanners: The vibe-codebase-audit tool on GitHub is free and catches many common issues.
+- Running automated scanners: The vibe-codebase-audit tool on GitHub is free, MIT-licensed, and catches many common issues in minutes.

 These items cover roughly 60 to 70% of the findings in a typical audit.
 Total cost: zero dollars and 1 to 2 hours of your time.